 Billed as a professional social network, LinkedIn is a place for meeting and connecting with colleagues, customers, potential new recruits, and more.
 In the past couple of years, LinkedIn has also rolled out further resources for active users, such as continued education with its partnership with Lynda.com, as well as publishing opportunities.

-Just shy under 470 millions users, LinkedIn gather both B2B and B2C organizations, however, without surprise, B2B posts receive an average of 25.7 shares against 9.8 shares for B2C posts.
+Just shy of 470 millions users, LinkedIn gathers both B2B and B2C organizations, however, without surprise, B2B posts receive an average of 25.7 shares against 9.8 shares for B2C posts.